nhsuk/cookie-consent/README.md

 N.B.
 The integration tests rely on there being a test server available on localhost:8080.

+### Acceptance Tests

+Acceptance tests for the Qualtrics survey button can be found in the 'AcceptanceTests/' folder.
+Check the [readme](AcceptanceTests/readme.md) for more details and how to run.

 ## Deployment

 When code is merged into the master branch an Azure pipeline will be started.
 If the pipeline passes it will produce an artifact.